Career opportunities after an Environmental Science degree

 Niamh McDermott: Environmental Consultant

 I graduated in 2015 and then started work as an Environmental Scientist in the private sector with SpillAssist Ltd., based in Armagh.
 The company specialises in the remediation of contaminated land, particularly contamination by fuel oils.
-The work is varied and involves lots of environmental sampling, mostly soil but also water sampling and some atmospheric sampling for volatile compounds.
-I really like this variation and being outside on investigation as much time as being in the office.
+The work is varied and involves lots of environmental sampling.
+I really like that I get to be outside on investigation as well as in the office.
 I’m also really pleased to be working for a consultancy in the private sector so soon after graduating and this is the direction I’d like to pursue for my future career.

 Edward Lockhart: PhD research student